sudheshk/TISensorToEventHub_WindowsForm/README.md

 * Run SensorTagToEventHub.exe.
 It is an exe in the DeploymentFiles folder that you copied from the github respository.

 * Click on "Send Data to Eventhub" button.
-If your TI sensor is connected properly to your windows 8 machine via bluetooth, this desktop app with start sending data to your eventhub.
+If your TI sensor is connected properly to your windows 8 machine via bluetooth, this desktop app will start sending data to your eventhub.
 Note- To be on the safer side, please remove and re-pair the TI sensor to your windows 8 device everytime you start a new demo (esp. after your computer is waking up from sleep)

 ### Create ASA Job and choose Power BI as output
 * On Azure Portal, choose Azure Stream Analytics service and quick create a new ASA job (choose name, region, monitoring storage account as necessary).